 Several valve types are suitable for use in deicing runoff containment systems.
 In general, resilient gate valves or plug valves are preferred.
-Slide gates are often used to manage diversion in open channels or larger pipes.
 Ultimately, any valve used for deicing runoff must have zero leakage and be chemically compatible.

 Although data on the performance of diversion valves alone have not been collected, a number of airports have implemented successful apron collection systems with manual and automated diversion valves.
-These airports include, but are not limited to, Portland International Airport, Detroit Metropolitan Wayne County Airport, Baltimore Washington International Thurgood Marshall Airport, Ted Stevens Anchorage International Airport, Seattle Tacoma International Airport, Dallas/Ft.
-Worth International Airport, T.F.
-Green Airport, John Glenn Columbus International Airport, and Nashville International Airport.
+These airports include, but are not limited to, Portland International Airport, Detroit Metropolitan Wayne County Airport, Baltimore Washington International Thurgood Marshall Airport, Ted Stevens Anchorage International Airport, Seattle Tacoma International Airport, and Dallas-Ft.
+Worth International Airport.